-Included is an overview of key projects, programmes and major work the Council will be delivering over the 4-year period, with a focus on those to be delivered in 2019-20; and a statement of the high-level measures used to monitor delivery against the priorities.
-The Corporate Plan also sits alongside other strategic, partnership plans such as the Community Plan, Community Safety Partnership Plan and the Children and Young People's Plan.
-The Community Plan, which was shaped by stakeholder and partner input and sets out the overall vision, aspirations and priorities of the Richmond Partnership.
+Included is an overview of key projects, programmes and major work the Council will be delivering over the four-year period and a statement of the high-level measures used to monitor delivery against the priorities.
+The Corporate Plan also sits alongside other strategic, partnership plans such as the Community Safety Partnership Plan and the Children and Young People's Plan.